cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ```

 The first difference that a reader will notice between SPARQL and
-Turtle is that the `prefix` has no `@` in front of it and no `.` at
+[TRiG](https://www.w3.org/TR/trig/) is that the `prefix` has no `@` at
-the end.
-This is the first of many minor differences between the two
+the beginning and no `.` at the end.
+This is the first of many minor
-that should be noted.
-The `prefix` works the same way as the `prefix`
+differences between the two that should be noted.
+The `prefix` works
-from the Turtle standard and serves to make long URLs short and
+the same way as the `prefix` from the TRiG standard and serves to make
-readable.
+long URLs short and readable.

 The `select` keyword tells the Triplestore that what is to follow is a
-`select` form.
+`select` query form.
 The `select` form's purpose is to return what is
 formally termed a [_solution
 sequence_](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#defn_sparqlSolutionSequence)
 but for practical purposes can be understood as a list of terms which
 match the query.
 The `?x` is the variable that the search is
 interested in producing and will be reused in the query to indicate to
 the Triplestore places in the query that will be filled by its search.
+One can think of the variable `?x` as a hole in the RDF which the
+computer is then asked to fill in.
+There could be many different
+solutions to filling the hole so each is returned as a valid way of
+solving the problem of filling in the hole in the TRiG form presented
+by the user.

 The `from` keyword controls what graph to create a default graph from.
 In this instance, the `<tag:stardog:api:context:all>` is a Triplestore